jflheureux/jss-app-templates/README.md

 ### List of Templates in this Repository

-#### `react-helix-layers`
+#### `react-helix`

 [Sitecore JSS react sample app](https://github.com/Sitecore/jss/tree/master/samples/react) where the source files have been rearanged in the Helix layers structure with Foundation, Feature, and Project modules.

-#### `react-helix-layers-eslint`

-Same as `react-helix-layers`, with [ESLint](https://eslint.org/) validation of modules dependency flow.
+Dependency flow is validated at compilation time using [ESLint](https://eslint.org/).